SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2022 Tech Internships by Pitt CSC 🤿👩‍💻
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for Summer 2022.
 List maintained by [the Pitt Computer Science Club](https://pittcsc.org/)!

-:warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions:earth_americas:.**
+{:warning:} **This repository is only for internships/co-ops in the United States, Canada or for Remote positions:earth_americas:.**

  📈 For more tips on the internship process check out the [Zero to Offer program here](https://www.pittcs.wiki/zero-to-offer).  📈